eodcgmbh/ACube_notebooks/README.md

 ## 2. Austrian Datacube examples

 This repository contains self documenting notebooks on how to use the `datacube` package for raster data querying and manipulation.
 Some notebooks are extended with the `acube_functions` for providing easier access and possibilities to desired functionalities.
 The functions can be manually extended or can be outright skipped for more control over the `datacube`.

+For more information on the Austrian Data Cube project, visit [the ACube wiki](https://austriandatacube.eodc.eu/xwiki/bin/view/Main/)